Mohammed-Salameh/Mohammed-Salameh/README.md

 </p>

-### Technical Support Engineer IT Infrastructure - OFFTEC Internatinal - AUG-2018-NOV-2020
+<h3 align="center"> Technical Support Engineer IT Infrastructure - OFFTEC Internatinal - AUG-2018-NOV-2020 </h3>

 In my role as a Technical Support Engineer at OFFTEC within the IT Infrastructures department, I have successfully collaborated with customers, sales teams, product managers, and fellow team members to implement projects and troubleshoot technical issues.